Your Family Stories

 Genealogy Gold

 Michael shared with me copies of two Foster family wedding photos from 1920 and 1921, including the names of many of the people in the pictures.
 That is a big win!
-These photos show my grandmother Frances as a 7 year old girl, and her sister Cecilia as a 3 year old, as well as their parents – my great grandparents, Robert and Frances Foster (nee Hornby), 2 x great grandparents, Albert Edward and Ceclia Foster (nee Thomas) and other aunts, uncles and cousins.
+These photos show my grandmother Frances as a 7-year-old girl, and her sister Cecilia as a 3-year-old, as well as their parents – my great-grandparents, Robert and Frances Foster (nee Hornby), my 2 x great grandparents, Albert Edward and Cecilia Foster (nee Thomas) and other aunts, uncles and cousins.

 1920 Wedding of Albert Henry Foster and Alice Hughes, Liverpool